Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 - **GET /subscribers/{technicalId}**: Retrieve subscriber details by technicalId.

-This structure captures the functional requirements needed for your Nobel Laureate Data Ingestion project while adhering to an Event-Driven Architecture approach.
-If you have any further adjustments or details you'd like to refine, feel free to ask!
+This finalized version captures the functional requirements needed for your Nobel Laureate Data Ingestion project while adhering to an Event-Driven Architecture approach.